robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 '''''''''''''''''''''''

 Creating list variables is as easy as creating scalar variables.
-Again, the variable name is in the first column of the Variable table and values in the subsequent columns.
+Again, the variable name is in the first column of the Variable section and values in the subsequent columns.
 A list variable can have any number of values, starting from zero, and if many values are needed, they can be `split into several rows`__.